Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/playlist.md

 In this project, you will be building a music playlist builder using a linked list as the underlying data structure.
 Your playlist builder allows users to add new songs, remove songs, search for songs, and get the length of the playlist.

-## Setup

-🚨 Before starting the assignment, watch [How to: Setup for a New Assignment](https://youtu.be/MCbDO8IpqZM).

-This tutorial walks you through how to set up a new repository, make commits, and push code to Github.

 ## Learning Outcomes
 By completing this project, you should be able to…